Engelmann & J. M. Bigelow, Proceedings of the American Academy of Arts and Sciences 3: 295, 1856

 In many areas the pads are 6-10 cm long.
 However, pads are large in plants from western Kansas, and adjacent areas as well as in the drainage of the Rio Grand River.
 There are several spines per areole over much of the pad or just the upper half.
+Sometimes spines are sparse.
 There are 1-4(5) central spines that often spread downward, but 1 or 2 may be erect or even point upwards.
 There may be several radials that point downwards.
 Spines are often pale but may have brown bases, but in some areas spines are dark (e.g., in parts of the Rio Grande drainage).
-The pads shrivel horizontally in drought and in winter usually leaving creases on second year growth.
+The pads shrivel horizontally in drought and in winter leaving creases on late summer and second year growth.

 Flowers of this Opuntia are 6-8 cm inches across with many ruffled petals.
 The flowers are typically yellow, but tepals may darken towards their bases—seldom producing red centers.
 Flowers may rarely be pink or magenta.
 The style is pale and the stigma is often medium- or dark-green, but pale stigma lobes may occur.
 Fruit is ovoid or ellipsoid, but narrows towards the apex making an acute rim.
 Fruit areoles are prominent with obvious glochids and perhaps a few smallish spines.
 The dull purplish-red fruits are juicy and sweet but mostly filled with seeds.
 The seeds are large, perhaps 6 mm across, irregularly discoid, with a broad obvious rim.

 The synonym oplocarpa was used for O. cymochila from Golden, CO, and the synonym fusiformis was used for plants from eastern KS and Fort Smith, AK.
-This prickly pear also occurs in WY; the Dakotas and various Midwestern states; northern, central, and western TX; NM; and southeastern UT.
-Britton and Rose reported that this Opuntia was found from WI to SD and south to KS, CO, TX, and NM.
+This prickly pear also occurs in WY; the Dakotas and various Midwestern states; northern, central, and western Texas; New Mexico; and southeastern Utah.
+Britton and Rose reported that this Opuntia was found from Wisconsin to South Dakota and south to Kansas, Colorado, Texas, and New Mexico.
 The range of this Opuntia in Mexico is unclear.